Stolichnayer/alpha-compiler/README.md

 # alpha-compiler
-A complete Alpha language compiler for the purposes of HY-340 course.
+Alpha language compiler for the purposes of HY-340 course.
+[NOT FINISHED]